-A: The Philips Sonicare warranty is for two years and safeguards a buyer against manufacturing flaws and defects.
+A: As the Philips Sonicare warranty is for two years, it safeguards a buyer against manufacturing flaws and defects.

 Q: Does the battery hold charge well?

 A: Yes, you’ll get around 2 weeks of active brushing (56 minutes, on average) for each full recharge.
-The device comes with a charging station included.
+Also, the device comes with a charging station included.